It was a cold winter about 3 years ago when my mother-in-law and her best friend decided to take a trip to the city to go buy crochet material.

 Nor would they be tempted to hibernate on our property either (or use our cars as a food storage space.)

-Finally, if you have a trash can that is outside, then you’ll want to be sure that squirrels can’t open it and forage through.
+Finally, if you have a trash can that is outside, then you’ll have to be sure that squirrels can’t open it and forage through.
 Otherwise, your trash will become a food source.

 2. Your Four-Legged Friends